oroinc/documentation/user/back-office/sales/sales-territories.rst

 .. image:: /user/img/sales/sales_territories/grid_filters_vip.png
    :alt: Filter the opportunity records by the Opportunity territory

 View Territories
 ----------------

 From the Grid of an Assigned Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be able to view territory assignment from the grid of the related entity, make sure that **Territory** is enabled in the **Grid Settings**.
+To view territory assignment from the grid of the related entity, make sure that **Territory** is enabled in the **Grid Settings**.

 .. image:: /user/img/sales/sales_territories/grid_settings_territory.png
    :alt: Highlight the territory filter in the grid settings